denispol/Toutui/README.md

-# 🦜 Toutui: A TUI Audiobookshelf Client for Linux
+# 🦜 Toutui: A TUI Audiobookshelf client for Linux
 <em>In French, being "tout ouïe" (toutui) means being all ears.</em>

 🚀 **Be toutui and enjoy audiobookshelf from your terminal!**